 The Americans with Disabilities Act leaves most companies plenty of room to accommodate special needs without great expense.
 It’s up to you to figure out the best answer for your customer and your business.

 Remember our cyclist with fibromyalgia?
-If your cycling studio is leading an outdoor training ride, it doesn’t take much to announce at the start, “If anyone here has a medical condition, please see me now so we can work together to make sure you have a good experience.”
+If your cycling studio is leading an outdoor training ride, it doesn’t take much to announce at the start, “If anyone here has a concern about the ride, please see me now so we can work together to make sure you have a good experience.”

 Then, make plans that address the issues that arise.
 For that rider with fibro — who may unexpectedly run out of energy on an unusually challenging or hot day — it may be as simple as empowering the ride leader to call a fellow employee for a rider pickup when needed.
 It might mean that your “drop” ride policy turns into a no-drop policy once the ride crosses the city limits, so that your rider with MS can still participate in long rides.
 Perhaps your ride needs a scheduled 3-minute break every 30 miles so that the rider with Type 1 diabetes can check her blood sugar.